A Republican mayor talks about the border – and why he supports Harris

 Some prominent Republicans have endorsed Democrat Kamala Harris in her quest for the presidency.
 John Giles, a conservative mayor in a border state, says it’s about moving beyond party affiliations and working in “the middle.’’

 The Monitor sat down with Mr. Giles earlier this month in his City Hall office in Mesa, near Phoenix.
 With a panoramic view of Camelback Mountain as a backdrop, he talked about why he’s endorsing the vice president and how he squares that with his Republican and religious values.
-Like many in Mesa, he’s a member of the Church of Jesus Christ of Latter-day Saints.
+Like many in Mesa, he’s a member of The Church of Jesus Christ of Latter-day Saints.
 “I think she’s going to govern from the center, which I’m OK with,” he says.
 “Compromise is part of government, and she’s demonstrated an ability to do that.”

 The following interview has been condensed and lightly edited for clarity: